Pioglitazone and glimepiride (Oral route)

-Pioglitazone hydrochloride, a component of glimepiride/pioglitazone hydrochloride, may cause or worsen congestive heart failure; monitor patients for signs and symptoms of heart failure after initiation.
-Should such signs and symptoms develop, manage according to current standards of care.
-Consider discontinuation.
-Glimepiride/pioglitazone hydrochloride is not recommended in patients with symptomatic heart failure; contraindicated in established NYHA Class III or IV heart failure .
+Pioglitazone hydrochloride, a component of glimepiride/pioglitazone hydrochloride, may cause or worsen congestive heart failure; monitor patients for signs and symptoms of heart failure after initiation or dose increase.
+Should heart failure develop, manage according to current standards of care.
+Consider discontinuation or dose reduction.
+Glimepiride/pioglitazone hydrochloride is not recommended in patients with symptomatic heart failure and is contraindicated in established NYHA Class III or IV heart failure .

 2nd Generation Sulfonylurea

 Uses of This Medicine:

 Pioglitazone and glimepiride combination is used to treat a type of diabetes mellitus called type 2 diabetes.
 It is used together with a proper diet and exercise to help control blood sugar levels.